opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 ```
 python main.py translate abc query '{}' "[network-traffic:src_port = 37020 and network-traffic:dst_port = 635] OR [ipv4-addr:value = '333.333.333.0'] AND [url:value = 'www.example.com'] START t'2019-01-28T12:24:01.009Z' STOP t'2019-01-28T12:54:01.009Z'" '{"validate_pattern": "true"}'
 ```

+If the translation module uses multiple from-STIX mapping files, you can append the dialects to the module name before passing it into the CLI.
+Given that module abc has two dialects, it could be passed in as: `abc:dialect_1:dialect_2` Only the appended dialects will be used during pattern translation. `abc:dialect_2` would only use the mapping for the second dialect and thus only return one translated query, not two.
+If the module uses dialects, but only the module name is passed in, all dialects will automatically be used; so `abc` would still use both dialects.

 2. Visually verify the returned query by running it against the data source.